Season One, Episode Two: “The Lorelais’ First Day at Chilton”

 LORELAI: Oh, nothing Shakespeare couldn’t have turned into a really good play.

-HISTORY TEACHER: Let’s try another passage.
+MRS. NESS: Let’s try another passage.
 “The Romanists have, with great adroitness, drawn three walls around themselves with which they have hitherto protected themselves so that no one could reform them, whereby Christendom has fallen terribly.”
 Who said this?

 RORY: Martin Luther.

-HISTORY TEACHER: Very good, Miss Gilmore.
+MRS. NESS: Very good, Miss Gilmore.
 And what year did Martin Luther address the Christian nobility?

 RORY: 1520.

-— Martin Luther (1483-1546) “was a German professor of theology, composer, priest, and Augustinian monk, and a seminal figure in the Protestant Reformation” (Wikipedia).
-In 1517, he wrote the “Disputation of Martin Luther on the Power and Efficacy of Indulgences,” also known as the Ninety-five Theses, expressing his objection to certain religious practices of his time.
+- In 1517, Luther wrote the Ninety-five Theses or Disputation on the Power and Efficacy of Indulgences, in which he expresses his objection to certain religious practices of his time.
 He is popularly described nailing his Theses to the door of All Saints’ Church in Wittenberg, Germany, though the accuracy of this account has been disputed by historians.
 He came into conflict with the Roman Catholic Church over his proposed reforms, and his refusal to renounce his writings ultimately resulted in his excommunication.

 LORELAI: It’d be all work and no play.
 Have you not seen The Shining, mom?

-— The proverb “all work and no play makes Jack a dull boy” first appeared in 1659 in James Howell’s Proverbs in English, Italian, French and Spanish.
-“It means that without time off from work, a person becomes both bored and boring” (Wikipedia).
+- The proverb “all work and no play makes Jack a dull boy” appeared first in James Howell’s Proverbs in English, Italian, French and Spanish in 1659.
+It means that “without time off from work, a person becomes both bored and boring” (Wikipedia).

 RORY: Well, what would they have called me if they thought I looked like a slut?